 Photos work as ranking fuel on lots of levels.
 Photos sometimes answer more questions than words do.
 Think of Fred R. Barnard’s quote from 1927, “A picture is worth ten thousand words.”
 By including photos, searchers can see your storefront, facility, products, and even the cross streets of your location.

 Plus, photos carry names, which can offer keywords to your listing.
 In addition, Google gives ranking priority to profiles that show quality activity.
 By adding pictures, you are showing signs of good housekeeping.
 Points for effort.

 Note: It’s best to use currently dated pictures and better to use a few pictures added regularly than gobs of photos added at once.

 Solicit and respond to reviews.

-Become a marketing Titan:
+Be a marketing Titan:

-- For more information directly from Google on local ranking check out the Google My Business page.
+- For more information directly from Google on local ranking, check out the Google My Business page.

 - If you don’t know whether your Google My Business profile is optimized, call Titan Publishing for a complimentary expert analysis.